sebkur/javadoc-ng/README.md

 implement your own
 [Doclet](https://github.com/openjdk/jdk/blob/master/src/jdk.javadoc/share/classes/jdk/javadoc/doclet/Doclet.java)
 and pass that to the tool.
-While that interface looks relatively simple, when trying to change the output of the Javadoc standard doclet, you'll discover that you really need to dig through an [internal package](https://github.com/openjdk/jdk/tree/master/src/jdk.javadoc/share/classes/jdk/javadoc/internal/doclets/toolkit) with about 99 files and 22565 lines of code that is really cumbersome after 25 years of evolution.
+While that interface looks relatively simple at first sight, when trying to change the output of the Javadoc standard doclet, you'll discover that you really need to dig through an [internal package](https://github.com/openjdk/jdk/tree/master/src/jdk.javadoc/share/classes/jdk/javadoc/internal/doclets/toolkit) with about 99 files and 22565 lines of code that is really cumbersome after 25 years of evolution.
-For one the project started with the language features from Java 1.0, which has evolved drastically since then.
+For one the project started with the language features from Java 1.0.
+The language has evolved drastically since then, however javadoc has not been refactored radically to make use of the new features that could help structure it better.
 Also, there were no libraries available to the developers at that time, to make their life easier except what was in the JDK itself.
 To name just one example, there was probably no HTML library available